Offending too serious for lesser order sentence, says judge

 Corkery pleaded guilty to all charges and was sentenced in Whangārei District Court by Judge Gene Tomlinson on Wednesday.

 The firearms charges arose after a legislative change to the Arms Act outlawing those weapons.
-Corkery later gave an excuse of apathy saying he failed to surrender them because it was too hard to locate them.
+Corkery later gave an excuse of apathy saying he failed to surrender them because they were at the back of a locked container of furniture and it was too hard to reach them.
+He intended to deal with them later.

 Judge Tomlinson said while he appreciated keeping Corkery in work benefitted him and the community, the higher-order sentence was necessary to reflect how seriously he and the community viewed firearms offences.